 I am often asked to help clients pick out places to visit in the South of France during their vacation.
-If you are planning your summer holidays and you are looking for information on where to go in the South of France, then just follow our handy guide of the very best places to visit.
+If you are planning your summer holidays for 2018 and you are looking for information on where to go in the South of France, then just follow our handy guide of the very best places to visit.
 We have grouped these South France tourist attractions into distinct regions of the South of France, but to be honest getting around is quite simple.
 There is an excellent road network and the trains are superb.
 The South of France is a great place to visit.
 It has a wonderful climate with long warm summer days stretching through to September and October.
 There is a really super coast, with many fantastic beaches.
 You also find a rich variety of places to visit, from chic resorts, sleepy old villages and astonishing historical monuments dating back to Roman times (and before.
 One thing which is often not mentioned in the guide books however, is how beautiful the scenery is.
 Well obviously everyone knows about the Pyrenees, but how many people explore the Cevennes, the Corbieres hills, the Plateau du Larzac and the Lozere region.
 It really is the perfect French holiday destination.

 Best time to visit the South of France in 2020